 Compatibility

-Even before you take the speakers out of the packaging, and definitely before installing them, check again to make sure they are compatible with your other electronics.
-The outside of the box should provide you with a listing of all the different products and devices that the speakers are compatible with, so it should be easy to check.
+Before you take the speakers out of the packaging, and definitely before installing them, check again to ensure they are compatible with your other electronics.
+The outside of the box should provide you with a listing of all the different products and devices compatible with the speakers, so it should be easy to check.

 Read the Instructions

-Your speakers should come with a set of instructions that will help you through the installation process.
+Your speakers should come with instructions to help you through the installation process.
 You must read through the instructions carefully before you begin your project.
-It is best if you read through all of the instructions and not just the first step.
+It is best to read through all the instructions and not just the first step.

-This will help you understand the entire process, which will make installing your outdoor speakers easier.
-You also want to make sure that all the necessary parts were included in your package and you know what each part is.
-If you are missing any parts, contact the company you purchase the speakers from right away to ask for replacement parts or a new set of speakers.
+This will help you understand the entire process, making installing your outdoor speakers easier.
+You also want to ensure that all the necessary parts are included in your package and that you know each part.
+If you are missing any parts, contact the company you purchased the speakers from immediately to ask for replacement parts or a new set of speakers.

 Determine a Location for Your Speakers

 Before installing outdoor speakers, you need to determine where you want the speakers to be installed.
-This may depend on the type of speakers you purchased.
+This may depend on the type of speakers you purchase.

 Wall or Ceiling Speakers

-If you purchased speakers that are to be mounted to the wall, you need to find a location on your deck, patio, home, or garage to install your speakers.
+If you purchased speakers mounted to the wall, you need to find a location on your deck, patio, home, or garage to install your speakers.
 Your packaging should have included a wall-mounted kit, but if not, you can purchase one at a local home improvement store or online.

-You should look for a place that will provide the optimum sound, but not be too obtrusive.
-In addition, even though these speakers are weather-resistant, it is not a bad idea to install them under some type of added protection, such as under the roof or the eaves of your home.
+It would be best to look for a place that provides the optimum sound but is not too obtrusive.
+In addition, even though these speakers are weather-resistant, installing them under some added protection, such as under the roof or the eaves of your home, is not a bad idea.

 Rock Speakers

-Rock speakers are a little easier to install and you can likely place them anywhere you want to.
-If you purchased speakers that required electricity, you may want to find a location that is close to your homes or an electrical outlet.
+Rock speakers are a little easier to install, and you can likely place them anywhere.
+If you purchased speakers that required electricity, you may want to find a location close to your home or an electrical outlet.
 This will make installing outdoor speakers easier.
 You also want to consider what location will provide the greatest sound to your outdoor space.

 In-Ground Speakers

 You may also have purchased in-ground speakers.
 These speakers must be installed in a grassy or landscaped area.
 They cannot be used on a patio or deck.
-A portion of the speakers will need to be buried underground, so you need to consider the space needed to install them.
+Some speakers must be buried underground, so you need to consider the space needed to install them.
 If these speakers have cables or electrical wiring, that too will need to be installed underground.
 This may require a little more work initially, but the speakers will go virtually unnoticed by your guests.

 Test the Speakers

-Now that you chose your location, you want to make sure that you test the speakers before you start the actual process of installing outdoor speakers.
+Now that you have chosen your location, you want to ensure that you test the speakers before you start installing outdoor speakers.
 You certainly do not want to go through the entire process of installing your speakers to find out later they do not work.
-You can just run the cabling or wires out a window of your homes to properly test them.
-If you purchased wireless outdoor speakers, they may only have a certain radius within which they will work.
-It is crucial that you check to make sure the speakers can read the appropriate signal and that they successfully produce sound before installing.
+You can just run the cabling or wires out a window of your home to properly test them.
+If you purchase wireless outdoor speakers, they may only have a certain radius within which they will work.
+It is crucial that you check to make sure the speakers can read the appropriate signal and that they successfully produce sound before installing it.
 This step may save you a lot of time and frustration later.

 Ready for Installing Outdoor Speakers

-You are now ready to being the process of installing outdoor speakers.
-While the specific steps involved in this process will vary from speaker to speaker, there are some steps that remain consistent no matter what product you purchase.
-It is important, though, that you follow the manufacturer’s instructions for your specific installation process.
+You are now ready to begin the process of installing outdoor speakers.
+While the steps in this process will vary from speaker to speaker, some steps remain consistent no matter what product you purchase.
+It is important that you follow the manufacturer’s instructions for your specific installation process.

 Wireless Speakers